 Bard Stuns Vassar in Liberty League Opener

 Men's basketball takes down rival Vassar for first time since 1995!

 Now Accepting Applications for Bard in Berlin!

-ECLA Bard in Berlin has extended its application deadline for all students to Jan.
+Bard College Berlin has extended its application deadline for all students to Jan.
 31, and 2012 Bard College applicants can request to spend a semester in Berlin this fall!

 2012 Bard SummerScape and Bard Music Festival Preview and Upcoming Spring Events